Information for Authors

 Manuscripts must be written in English and submitted with the understanding that they have not already been published elsewhere and are not under simultaneous consideration by other journals.
-All matters relating to CS' editorial policies should be addressed to Professor Peter F. Buckley, Editor-in-Chief, Clinical Schizophrenia & Related Psychoses Editorial Offices, Medical College of Georgia, Georgia Health Sciences University, 1120 15th Street, AA 1002, Augusta, Georgia 30912-3800.
+All matters relating to CS' editorial policies should be addressed to Professor Peter F. Buckley, Editor-in-Chief, Clinical Schizophrenia & Related Psychoses Editorial Offices, Virginia Commonwealth University, McGlothlin Medical Education Center, 1201 East Marshall Street, 4th Floor, Suite 4-100, Richmond, Virginia 23298.

 CS supports The Code of Ethics of the World Medical Association (Declaration of Helsinki) for experiments involving humans; authors may be required to provide tangible proof that the necessary permissions and consents were obtained from study participants.
 Manuscripts reporting the results of experiments involving laboratory animals must contain a statement indicating that the procedures used were in accordance with internationally accepted principles.

 Manuscript authors must disclose in a letter to the Editor-in-Chief any potential financial conflicts of interest, including any financial relationships with commercial companies involved with a product under study.
 All sources of funding for work being reported must be disclosed as an acknowledgment in the text.

 All authors will be asked to transfer copyright of all articles accepted for publication to Walsh Medical Media, LLC.
 This transfer will ensure the widest possible dissemination of the article's contents.
 If excerpts from other copyrighted works are included in an accepted submission, the author(s) must obtain written permission from the copyright owners and credit the source(s) in the article.

 Prior to publication, all authors will be required to sign a transfer of copyright form and a conflict of interest form.